 INSIDER TIP: if you’re struggling to create a cohesive look, check out some of your favorite bloggers’ Pinterest pages.
 Look at how they pair design elements and try to do the same for your graphics.

 Then, you can easily go into Canva anytime you have a new blog post and quickly create engaging graphics to go with every post!

 Bada BANG Bada BOOM.

 SEO Research Tool

 SEO doesn’t have to be the monster under the bed, folks.

-It’s not as complicated as you would think, but it is an important tool to master if you want a successful blog.
+It’s not as complicated as you think, but it is an important tool to master if you want a successful blog.
 I won’t get into all the gritty details, but you need to include SEO keywords in your blog posts.
-My favorite SEO Research Tool is Google’s Keyword Planner.
-It’s free and easy to use!
+My favorite SEO Research Tool is Rank IQ.

-Okay, this might come off as a little tongue in cheek, but you can’t have a blog without well-written blog content.
+Okay, this might come off as a little tongue-in-cheek, but you can’t have a blog without well-written content.

-Here are a few tips to write content that is high-quality and will serve your audience well:
+Here are a few tips for writing high-quality content that will serve your audience well: